Amman Jordan

 Hydration and Luxor Egypt Accident

-Luxor Traffic Directions – Whatever
+Luxor Traffic Directions or Whatever

-I almost got hit by an Egyptian tuk-tuk barreling along against the traffic, and stumbled backwards to avoid getting pummeled.
-Apparently, the young driver was taking a shortcut, instead of driving a few blocks to make a U-turn.
+HA – I almost got hit by an Egyptian tuk-tuk barreling along in the wrong direction against traffic, and I stumbled backwards to avoid getting pummeled.
+Apparently, the young driver decided to take a shortcut, instead of driving a few blocks to make a U-turn.

 More later…